Stress and Your Health

 • Little to no interest in being social or sexual

 In my experience, when we are healthy, we are able to respond to stress when it enters our lives and then let the emotion dissolve when the stressful situation stops; meaning we have the arrival of stress symptoms and then the dissipation of the symptoms when the stressor is gone.
-But what I often see happening is a constant low grade stressor making our baseline of tolerance to stress, higher than normal.
-Therefore as life sends us stressful experiences, we have already been taxing our adrenals, the gland most responsible to helping us manage stress, and have very little resources to respond appropriately.
+But what I often see happening is a constant low-grade stressor making our baseline of tolerance to stress, higher than normal.
+Therefore as life sends us stressful experiences, we have already been taxing our adrenals, the gland most responsible for helping us manage stress, and have very few resources to respond appropriately.

 Typically by the time people dealing with chronic stress make it into my office, they have been having these stress symptoms for some time and have forgotten what life could be like without feeling this way.